Learn how to find low competition keywords with high traffic using these 3 advanced tactics.

 Why are low competition keywords are important to find?

-Even my website can’t rank for “keyword research”; one of the most competitive niches for digital marketers.
+Even my website can’t rank for “keyword research”,; one of the most competitive niches for digital marketers.

-The competition is simply too tough.
+The competition is too tough.

 Domain Authority and Keyword Difficulty

-The top websites tend to have high domain authority and many links point to their page about the topic.
+The top websites tend to have high domain authority, and many links point to their page about the topic.

-Google tend to favour these well know websites.
+Google tend to favour these well-known websites.

 Why avoid keywords with a large number of searches